 I listen first, respond after.
 I can come across as quiet in meetings.
 I listen first to hear all different points of view.
 If information is presented for the first time in a meeting, I will take time outside of the meeting before responding.
 If a response is needed immediately, I can prepare something.

 I have an opinion when I have enough information.
 I want to understand a problem or topic well enough to see all sides before picking one.
-If I haven't taken a stance on a topic, it may mean that I'm still learning about it.
-However, when a decision is needed before I'm sure, I can gather what I know at that time to provide one.
+If I have’t taken a stance on a topic, it may mean that I’m still learning about it.
+However, when a decision is needed before I’m sure, I can gather what I know at that time to provide one.